 The growth has not been linear, but exponential.

-Today almost everyone we talk to have heard of this growing movement of Messianic Jews in Israel.
+Today, almost everyone we talk to has heard of this growing movement of Messianic Jews in Israel.
 Testimonies of Jewish believers and answers to common objections to faith can all be easily found as soon as someone starts searching for the Messiah.
 This has proved wildly successful.
 Of the 8.8 million Israelis, seven million are Jewish, yet our evangelistic videos in the Hebrew language have been viewed more than fourteen million times!

 “Come from the four winds, O breath!”

 Just as Ezekiel was told by God to command breath to come from the ‘four winds’ to breathe life back into the resurrected physical bodies of Israel, so the gospel has come from all corners of the earth, back to the place of its origin.
 The nations have had a part to play in restoring Israel both physically and spiritually, and as God promises, the nations will also be greatly blessed by Israel’s eventual restoration which is to come.
 As Paul writes in Romans 11:11,

 “Now if their trespass means riches for the world, and if their failure means riches for the Gentiles, how much more will their full inclusion mean!”